List of Canadian restaurant chains: Country Style

 Country Style is a chain of coffee stores operating primarily in the province of Ontario.
+They have 420 estimated locations in Canada.
+Country Style was purchased by MTY Food Group Inc. With their headquarters located in Richmond Hill, Ontario.

 Cows Ice Cream

 Cows is a chain of ice cream parlours and cheesemongers with nine locations in Canada and one in the United States.
 It started in 1983 in Prince Edward Island as an ice cream parlour.
 Today it is known for its 32 varieties of ice cream, cheddar cheese, and cow-themed merchandise.
 Sales of Cows ice cream spiked in the summer of 2010, after American television hosts Regis and Kelly showed interest in the chain.

 La Diperie

 La Diperie is an ice cream chain created in 2014 in Montreal by Sam Arif.
 In 2016, MTY Food Group acquired 60% of the ice cream chain.